bryonbaker/rhai-redis-demo/doc/demo-script.md

 pod/skupper-service-controller-7cccd9467b-v9zgf   1/1     Running   0          15m
 ```

 Observe that the Redis Master Cache is published as a service in the project, but there is no pod for the Redis Master.
 This is how RHAI creates a locationless application.
 It uses a Service Proxy and the RHAI Router routes requests to where the Service's implementation exists.
-Any call to the ```skupper-redis-on-prem-server-0``` service will be redirected via the Gateway to the cache running on premises.
+Any call to the ```skupper-redis-on-prem-server-0``` service is redirected via the Gateway to the cache running on premises.

 ## Deploy the Client Application to OpenShift